 You already know nonprofits that are more transparent about their activities are more successful in fundraising.
 And visual storytelling should be an extension of that!

-So, be sure to use candid images that reveal the reality of your work and your story.
+Candid visuals are the best way to reveal the reality of your work and your story.
 They will capture your donors’ attention and make your message more memorable as they open a window into your world.

 The world is a noisy place, and it’s harder to make your message stand out than ever before.

-As communicators, we’re constantly fighting to cut through the clutter.
-There’s no denying information overload.
-So, the point is to cut through the excess and inspire.
 The best way to do this is to make your audience feel something and feel it intensely.
+This is the role of visual storytelling.

-This isn’t always the perfectly pristine photo, but rather the nitty-gritty and beautifully flawed, majestic images.
+It isn’t always about a perfectly pristine picture.
+In fact, it’s more often the nitty-gritty and beautifully flawed.
 The ones you can somehow smell in the air and feel on your skin.
 Visuals like this invite us in for a sensory experience.

-Sometimes we avoid using imagery that makes us feel sad or uncomfortable.
-However, disrupting the norm with something that overwhelms the senses can trigger an someone to act.
+You need to inspire your audience when you’re soliciting support for your organization.
+And sometimes, we avoid using imagery that makes us sad or uncomfortable.
+However, disrupting the norm with something that overwhelms the senses can trigger someone to act.

-Your audience will be more ready to engage when you invite them into your reality with powerful, emotional visual storytelling.
+Your audience will be more ready to engage when you invite them into your reality with powerful, emotional, and visual storytelling.

-But the stories your images tell need to feel relevant for your audience to make that emotional connection.
+The stories your images and videos tell need to feel relevant for your audience to make that emotional connection.
 This helps turn your story into more than an anecdote.

-Identify the values that your audience shares with your organization.
+So, identify the values that your audience shares with your organization.
 These are the ideals that drive your mission.
-Your visuals should support these values by demonstrating your progress in a way that speaks to what’s important to your audience.
+Your videos and images should support these values by demonstrating your progress in a way that speaks to what’s important to your audience.